Black Canyon of Gunnison: The Canyon with Just 33 Minutes of Daily Sunlight

 Black Canyon of Gunnison National Park | Introduction

-The Black Canyon National Park is divided into the South Rim and the North Rim of the canyon.
-Although the South Rim and the North Rim seem to be very close, only 300 meters or so, it takes three hours to drive to the other side.
-Most visitors to the Black Canyon only take South Rim Drive.
-The closest town to the entrance of the South Rim is Montrose, which is the park's visitor center and main attraction.
-The road is only 7 miles long and can be completed in about three hours, so you can arrange a half-day trip.
+Black Canyon of the Gunnison National Park is divided into the South Rim and North Rim.
+Although the South Rim and North Rim appear to be very close, only a little over 300 meters apart, it takes about three hours to drive from one side to the other.
+Most visitors to Black Canyon only explore the South Rim Drive, with the closest town to the South Rim entrance being Montrose.
+This area houses the park's visitor center and main attractions.
+The entire route on the South Rim Drive spans only 7 miles and can be completed in about three hours, making it suitable for a half-day trip.

 Find a stay in Montrose: